LukeShortCloud/rootpages/markdown/ansible.md

 ### Configuration - Inventory - Variables

 Variables that Playbooks will use can be defined for specific hosts and/or groups.
+The file that stores the variables should reflect the name of the host and/or group.

+* Global inventory files:
-* /etc/ansible/host_vars/ = Create a file named after the host.
+    * /etc/ansible/host_vars/
-* /etc/ansible/group_vars/ = Create a file named after the group of hosts.
+    * /etc/ansible/group_vars/
-* all = This file can exist under the above directories to define global variables for all hosts and/or groups.
+    * /etc/ansible/group_vars/all = This file contains variables for all hosts and groups.

-The files in these directories can have any name and do not require an extension.
-It is assumed that they are YAML files.
+It is assumed that the inventory variable files are in YAML format.
 Here is an example for a host variable file.

+* Example:
 ```
  ---
 domain_name: examplehost.tld
 domain_ip: 192.168.10.1
 hello_string: Hello World!
 ```

 In the Playbook and/or template files, these variables can then be referenced when enclosed by double braces "{{" and "}}".
 [2]

+* Example:
 ```
 Hello world from {{ domain_name }}!
 ```